KamyNz/awscomunityday2023/README.md

 | **Temas**                  | *EC2, uso de systemctl en EC2, S3, MLFLow*                                                                |                       |
 | **Slides** | [Powerpoint](slides.pptx)

-## Prerequisitos relevantes
+## Relevant Prerequisites

-- Se debe tener cuenta de AWS
+- An AWS account is required
-- Se recomienda que a partir de la cuenta root, se debe generar un rol que usaremos para disponibilizar los servicios de AWS de la demo como:
+- It is recommended to create a role from the root account that will be used to provision the AWS services for the demo, including:
    - VPCs
-   - Grupo de seguridad (Security Group)
+   - Security Group
-   - Instancia de EC2
+   - EC2 Instance
-   - Buckets de S3
+   - S3 Buckets
-   - Grupo destinatario (Target group)
-   - Balanceador de Carga (Load balancer)

-> Nota: En lenguaje de la consola sobre la cual se hicieron las partes del demo esta en Ingles por 2 razones: i) en el futuro sera màs facil generalizar el material para otros usos y ii) se practica ingles.
+   - Target Group
+   - Load Balancer

 ## Estructura de la Guia del Demo
 - [Lista de Chequeo de Pre-Workshop](docs/extra_md/part_tips.md)